Mission Foods

 By |

-Mission’s Tortilla Route For Sale – North Orange County, California
+Mission’s Tortilla Route For Sale – Mission Viejo, California

-Mission’s Tortilla Route for sale in the North Orange County, California region for $130,000!
-Currently generating $657,280 in yearly sales and nets $92,612.
+Mission’s Tortilla Route for sale in the Mission Viejo, California region for $169,000!
+Currently generating $764,914 in yearly sales and nets $84,019.
 Distributorship and territory are purchased through seller and contracted through Mission Foods.
 Mission Foods currently distributes its well-known brand of tortillas, chips, and more.
-This route currently has 4 accounts delivering to popular grocery stores.
-Plenty of growth opportunity!
-A truck is included.
+This route has 10 accounts delivering to popular grocery stores and variety stores.
+Plenty of growth opportunity.
+A vehicle is included.
 For a video presentation of this listing GO HERE.

 Frequently Asked Questions: